hyriver/seamless-3dep/README.md

     areas.
 Note that `libgdal-core` is an optional dependency and is not installed when `seamless-3dep` is installed from PyPI.
 However, it is installed as a dependency when `seamless-3dep` is installed from `conda-forge`.
+- `tiffs_to_da`: Converts a list of GeoTIFF files to an `xarray.DataArray` object.
+This function is useful for combining multiple GeoTIFF files that `get_map` and `get_dem` produce into a single `xarray.DataArray` object for further analysis.
+Note that for using this function, `shapely` and `rioxarray` need to be installed.

 ## Important Notes